DssFactory/DssFactory.github.io/about.md

 # Decision Support System Factory

-We develop a Decision Support System (DSS) for early warning and forecasting systems that uses remote sensing data and state-of-the-art hydraulic, hydrodynamic, and meteorological models, available as freeware.
-We also integrate advanced AI technologies into the DSS to improve its accuracy and performance.
+We are developing a Decision Support System (DSS) for early warning and forecasting that leverages remote sensing data along with cutting-edge hydraulic, hydrodynamic, and meteorological models—utilizing freely available software.
+To enhance its accuracy and efficiency, we also incorporate advanced AI technologies into the system.

 ## Mission

-The company aims to develop customized solutions that combine physics, data mining, and ICT concepts.
-We want to provide technological solutions for water related problems in various areas.
-While our framework is not limited to water problems, it is the focus of our technological development and our main area of expertise.
-We collaborate with experts in hydraulics, hydrology, hydroinformatics, ecoinformatics, bioinformatics, and other cutting-edge technologies.
+Our company focuses on creating tailored solutions that integrate principles from physics, data mining, and information and communication technologies (ICT).
+We aim to deliver innovative technologies to address water-related challenges across diverse sectors.
+Although our framework can be applied beyond water issues, this remains the core of our technological development and primary area of expertise.
+We work in close collaboration with specialists in hydraulics, hydrology, hydroinformatics, ecoinformatics, bioinformatics, and other advanced technological fields.

 ## Vision

-We aim to be a leading company in information and communication technologies for water resources problems.
-We believe that we can contribute to the Sustainable Development Goals (SDGs) by having a global reach and by being part of a network of organizations that are working together to address the nexus of water, food, and energy.
+Our goal is to become a leading provider of information and communication technologies for addressing water resource challenges.
+We are committed to supporting the Sustainable Development Goals (SDGs) by extending our global impact and collaborating within a network of organizations focused on the interconnected issues of water, food, and energy

 ## Areas of Expertise